The criminal courts

 • of a sexual nature or a serious assault

-• that resulted in serious injury to a person, the death of a person or the person becoming “incapable” (meaning they lack the ability to communicate or understand the consequences of their decisions and actions)
+• an offence that resulted in serious injury to a person, the death of a person or the person becoming “incapable”.
+“Incapable” means someone who lacks the ability to communicate or understand the consequences of their decisions and actions.

 • of another kind, that has led to you having ongoing fears, on reasonable grounds, for your physical safety or security, or for the physical safety or security of your immediate family.